If you like what you see, but haven't found it in the size or color that you want, we encourage you to custom order your Moroccan rug.

 Other options for your rugs include using all-natural undyed white and black sheep's wool.

 Rug pile refers to the thickness of the rug from the surface to the backing.
-Hand-knotted Moroccan rugs may be either high pile, resulting in a shaggier rug, or low pile where the pile is trimmed after weaving.
+Hand-knotted Moroccan rugs may be either high pile, resulting in a fluffier shag rug, or low pile where the wool is trimmed after weaving.

 Alternatively, in Morocco, there are many artisans that specialize in weaving flatweave kilims, allowing rugs to lie completely flat.
 In some cases, there are also mixed rugs that feature both flatweave sections alongside pile sections.